MGXlab/features_pipeline/README.md

 # Available features

-A directed acyclic graph (DAG) is shown for each feature.
-It describes the pipeline's hierarchy of rules.
-Below you see a simplified DAG with all implemented rules for one input genome.
+The directed acyclic graph (DAG) describes all features of the pipeline.
+It also shows the hierarchy of rules.
+Below you see a DAG of rules for one input genome.

 <p align="center">
   <img src="./figures/DAG_features_pipeline.png" alt="Alt Text" width="550"/>